Positive action

 protected group; or to enable or encourage persons in protected groups to participate in an activity.
+In contrast to affirmative action, there is no element of compulsion in positive action.

-In the United Kingdom in the Equality Act 2010 ss 158-159, the term is used in the context of employment to allow selection of a candidate from an "under-represented" group, so long as he or she is no less than equally qualified compared to another potential candidate that is not from the under-represented group.
+In the United Kingdom in the Equality Act 2010 ss.
+158-159, the term is used in the context of employment to allow selection of a candidate from an "under-represented" group, so long as he or she is no less than equally qualified compared to another potential candidate that is not from the under-represented group.